Edward Wilmot Blyden III: Retirement years

-He received honorary degrees from the University of Nigeria, Nsukka and Lincoln University.
-He gave the keynote speech at the 100th Anniversary of the University of Liberia (formally Liberia College), an institution at which his grandfather Edward Wilmot Blyden had been a founding Professor.
+He received honorary degrees from the University of Nigeria, Nsukka, and Lincoln University.
+He gave the keynote speech at the 100th Anniversary of the University of Liberia (formerly Liberia College), an institution at which his grandfather Edward Wilmot Blyden had been a founding Professor.
 Though much of his career was spent outside of Sierra Leone, Blyden remained deeply attached to the cultural life of his native Freetown.
 He was a member of the Zion Methodist Church of Wilberforce St. and an important patriarchal figure in the Muslim communities of Fullah Town and Fourah Bay.
 He was a Freemason and former Grand Master.
 He was an honorary member of the Akamori Hunting Society.
 Blyden's character and its lasting impression has been succinctly summarised by the anthropologist Joseph Opala:

 He was a man of strong opinions, and he was never shy to voice them.
 And because he combined a vast amount of knowledge with his opinions, you couldn't forget a conversation with him.

 Family

-Edward Blyden was married to Dr. Amelia Elizabeth Blyden (née Kendrick), a retired professor.
-They have eight children: Edward Walter Babatunde Blyden, a businessman; Isa Jeanette Blyden, a Russian philologist and freelance radio journalist; Bai-Bureh Kendrick Blyden, a Power engineer and engineering consultant; Dr. Fenda Aminata Akiwumi, an assistant professor of environmental geographer and hydrogeologist; Henrietta Cleopatra Blyden, an ESL teacher and freelance writer; Dr. Eluemuno Richard Blyden, a biotechnologist, business-owner and Adviser to the Government of Sierra Leone; Edward Katib Blyden, of ChefBlyden.com; and Dr. Nemata Amelia Blyden-Bickersteth, an Associate Professor of African and African Diasporan History at George Washington University.
+Edward Blyden was married to Dr. Amelia Elizabeth Blyden, née Kendrick (1928–2020).
+The couple had eight children: Edward Walter Babatunde Blyden, a businessman; Isa Jeanette Blyden, a Russian philologist and freelance radio journalist; Bai-Bureh Kendrick Blyden, a Power engineer and engineering consultant; Dr. Fenda Aminata Akiwumi, an assistant professor of environmental geographer and hydrogeologist; Henrietta Cleopatra Blyden, an ESL teacher and freelance writer; Dr. Eluemuno Richard Blyden, a biotechnologist, business-owner and Adviser to the Government of Sierra Leone; Edward Katib Blyden, of ChefBlyden.com; and Dr. Nemata Amelia Blyden-Bickersteth, an Associate Professor of African and African Diasporan History at George Washington University.